Emperor Xian of Han: Family background

 Liu Xie was born in 181 to Emperor Ling and his Consort Wang Rong (王荣).
+(Note: Lady Wang's name is found in vol.27 of the Houhanji (後漢紀) by Yuan Hong.)
 During her pregnancy, Consort Wang, fearful of Emperor Ling's Empress He, had taken drugs that were intended to induce an abortion, but was not successful in her attempt.
-Soon after she gave birth to Liu Xie, the jealous Empress He poisoned her by putting poison in her food.
+Soon after she gave birth to Liu Xie, the jealous Empress He poisoned her, putting poison in her food.
 Emperor Ling was enraged and wanted to depose her, but the eunuchs pleaded on her behalf, and she was not deposed.
 Liu Xie was raised personally by Emperor Ling's mother Empress Dowager Dong and known by the circumspect title "Marquis Dong".
-(This is due to superstition; Emperor Ling had lost a number of sons previously, and therefore both Liu Xie and his elder half-brother Liu Bian were known by such titles; Liu Bian, having been raised by Shi Zimiao (史子眇), was known as "Marquis Shi").
+(Note: This is due to superstition; Emperor Ling had lost a number of sons previously, and therefore both Liu Xie and his elder half-brother Liu Bian were known by such titles; Liu Bian, having been raised by Shi Zimiao (史子眇), was known as "Marquis Shi".)
 Liu Bian was born of the empress and was older, but Emperor Ling viewed his behaviour as being insufficiently solemn and therefore considered appointing Liu Xie as his crown prince, but hesitated and could not decide.

 When Emperor Ling died in 189, an influential eunuch official whom he trusted, Jian Shuo, wanted to first kill Empress He's brother, General-in-Chief He Jin, and then install Liu Xie on the throne, and therefore set up a trap at a meeting he was to have with He Jin.
 He Jin found out, and preemptively declared Liu Bian the new emperor.
 Later that year, Emperor Shao granted Liu Xie the title "Prince of Bohai" (渤海王) and later changed his title to "Prince of Chenliu" (陳留王).